 - Taco seasoning

-I love how the rice in the salad soaks up the dressing and becomes even more delicious.
-It’s like a burst of flavour with every bite of rice!
+I love how the rice in the salad soaks up the southwest salad dressing and becomes even more delicious.
+It’s like a burst of flavor with every bite of rice!

 What is Southwest dressing made of?